jantox/client-service/README.md

 # Client-Service Sprint-Boot API Application
-## Client-Service Application to handle client related data.
+## About

-It is a Spring-Boot application written using CQRS pattern to separate command and query responsibility.
+This is a Spring-Boot API application written using CQRS pattern to separate command and query responsibility.

 The database used is H2 for embeddable solution.